Mar 19, 2026

 This is where many people get confused.
 ChatGPT and Copilot are both AI assistants, but they serve different purposes and work in different ways.

 ChatGPT is OpenAI's consumer product.
 You can use it directly at chat.openai.com or through the mobile app.
-It is powered by GPT-5 (or GPT-4o for some features) and is designed for general use: answering questions, writing content, analysing data, generating images, and more.
+It is powered by GPT-5.3 Instant and GPT-5.4 Thinking (depending on your plan and query complexity) and is designed for general use: answering questions, writing content, analysing data, generating images and more.
 ChatGPT works with whatever information you provide in your conversation plus what it can find on the web.

 Microsoft Copilot is different.
 While it also uses GPT models from OpenAI (through Microsoft's Azure infrastructure), Copilot is designed specifically for the workplace and integrates deeply with Microsoft 365.
 The key difference is what data it can access.